GoogleCloudPlatform/point-of-sale/docs/local-dev-everything-local.md

         </div>
     </p>

+  - **Configure your app to connect to Spanner**
+    One option is to create an `application-local.properties` file to point to your Spanner or Spanner Emulator instance:
+    ```
+    spring.cloud.gcp.spanner.project-id=
+    spring.cloud.gcp.spanner.instance-id=
+    spring.cloud.gcp.spanner.database=

+    #If using the emulator:
+    spring.cloud.gcp.spanner.emulator.enabled=true
+    spring.cloud.gcp.spanner.emulator-host=
+    ```

   - **Set environment variables for the services**

       To be able to run the services locally we must update the `Run configurations`